Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Materials and Methods

 \section{Materials and Methods}

-\paragraph{}All the data used in this study is from the LIDC-IDRI dataset (\cite{lidcdata}; \cite{lidcpublication}) (untampered) from The Cancer Imaging Archive (\cite{lidc}), and the CT-GAN dataset (tampered) (\cite{DBLP:journals/corr/abs-1901-03597}; \cite{UCImlrepo}).
-All scans are patient records in DICOM format, separated by uniquely labeled folders that correspond to patient ID.
+In our case study, all the untampered data is from the largest publicly available annotated CT database, LIDC-IDRI \citep{lidcdata}, and the tampered data is from CT-GAN dataset (\cite{DBLP:journals/corr/abs-1901-03597}; \cite{UCImlrepo}).
+All scans are patient records in DICOM format, and are separated by uniquely labeled folders that correspond to each patient ID.

-The dataset can be grouped into three categories:
+The combined dataset is grouped into three categories: